tuomasth/Hugo_Ski_Game_Finnish_24-2-2023/README.md

 Recommended Java: newer than "jre-8u361" & "jdk-18.0.2.1".
 JVM does matter.
 If it is too old, the game will not even start up.

 Having a possible laptop charging cable plugged in is highly recommended.
-That somehow speeds up the game on PCs.
+That somehow speeds up the game on some PCs.

 The game is only in Finnish.
 Google Drive has MP4 cutscenes available: https://drive.google.com/drive/folders/110sPxB1HPm08zQFlkPZfCN3-ZpUfN7zv